Dom-aka-Doke/Advanced-SNES-ROM-Utility/README.md

 Splits ROM into equal sized multiple parts.

 ### SwapBin ROM
-Swaps binaries to get a "Close-to-SNES-Mask-ROM"-layout Use 27C801 EPROM(s) and rewire pins as followed:
+Swaps binaries to get a *"Close-to-SNES-Mask-ROM"*-layout. <br>
+Use 27C801 EPROM(s) and rewire pins as followed:

 |  27C801       | Nintendo Mask ROM |
 |:-------------:|:-----------------:|